Does a turkey stall when smoking? The correct answer

 We are going to answer that in this article.

-Here is the short summary of what we are going to explain below.
+Here is a summary of what we are going to explain below.

-• Turkey will not stall normal.
-But if you are a beginner, then the turkey might stall due to inexperience.
+• Turkey will not stall normally.
+But if you are a beginner, the turkey might stall due to inexperience.

-• You need to probe the turkey effectively to measure its accurate temperature.
+• It would be best if you probed the turkey effectively to measure its accurate temperature.

 Does turkey stall when smoking?